cristiancedenogallego/zemoga-ui/README.md

 4. I use the eslint airbnb for ensure javascript minimum code quality https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb

-5. I use flow as type checker
+5. I used flow as type checker

 6. All images are ontimized JPEG and ready for progressive loading